KingFrostii/KingFrostii/README.md

    <p>Well if you want to be friends with me, you have to talk / whispering to me alot.</p>
    <p>I avoid talking / whispering under 12 years old.</p>
    <p>I like to talk / whisper alot even when im bored.</p>
+   <p>Do not be a stranger, If you are, i will not able response ur message.</p>
+   <p>Free to interact when im listening to musics.</p>
+   <p>I usually like people cuddeling me either sitting with me.
+I really don't care if i sit alone.</p>
+   <p>If your not feeling well, not in mood or upset.
+As a dragon advisor i will simply say "You'll be able to light up the whole sky."</p>